How To Care for Tetramorium Caespitum

 Temperature

 Tetramorium caespitum, like many other Mediterranean species, is very adaptable to temperature changes.
-They do not have very strict temperature requirements, and they can easily be kept at room temperature.
+They do not have strict temperature requirements and can easily be kept at room temperature.

 However, the ideal temperature for this species is between 21 and 27 degrees Celsius.
-If you live in a cold area or you usually use an air conditioner in the room your ants are in, maybe a heat mat or a heat cable could be useful.
+If you live in a cold area or usually use an air conditioner in the room where your ants are, a heat mat or a heat cable could be useful.

 Humidity

-They like a range of moisture levels that go from 50% to 60%.
+They prefer a range of moisture levels from 50% to 60%.
 One thing you have to consider is that, like most ant species, Tetramorium caespitum doesn’t like dry climates!

-If you notice that your nest dries out too quickly, you may have to consider changing the setup a bit.
-You can rearrange the elements of your formicarium, in order to create an environment that better maintains moisture levels.
+If you notice that your nest dries out too quickly, you may need to consider changing the setup a bit.
+You can rearrange the elements of your formicarium to create an environment that better maintains moisture levels.

-If you have a natural setup, you can easily increase the moisture level by spraying some water using a spray bottle, like the one used in gardening.
-You can also add some moisture retention materials, like some piece of wood or a bark substrate.
+If you have a natural setup, you can easily increase the moisture level by spraying some water using a spray bottle, like one used in gardening.
+You can also add moisture retention materials, such as a piece of wood or a bark substrate.

 Food

-Like almost every ant species, Tetramorium caespitum needs some dose of sugar for the workers and some protein for the queen and the brood.
+Like almost every ant species, Tetramorium caespitum needs some sugar for the workers and some protein for the queen and the brood.

 Given their fast growth rate, they need a lot of protein!

-Sugar water should do the job fairly well, providing the colony with a lot of energy.
-Honey is also a very good source of sugar, maybe mixed with some water.
-If you wanna go for the best possible sugar source, the Ant Antics sugar snaps are the product for you!
+Sugar water should suffice, providing the colony with plenty of energy.
+Honey is also a very good source of sugar, possibly mixed with some water.
+If you want the best possible sugar source, the Ant Antics sugar snaps are the product for you!

-As a source of protein, you can give them almost every type of insect.
+As a source of protein, you can give them almost any type of insect.
 In the wild, they usually eat crickets, different types of worms, fruit flies, and spiders.

 If you’re watching this video, there’s a high chance you're just starting out, and you just caught or bought your first Tetramorium caespitum queen ant.
 If that’s the case, you don’t have to worry too much about feeding at this stage.

 She especially doesn’t need protein right now, because she can obtain the protein she needs from the decomposition of her wing muscles.
-However, If you want, you can give her a little drop of honey.
-That should give her the right amount of energy she will need to start her own ant colony!
+However, if you want, you can give her a little drop of honey.
+That should give her the energy she needs to start her own ant colony!

 Hibernation